labmlai/annotated_deep_learning_paper_implementations/labml_nn/normalization/batch_norm/readme.md

 So you can and should omit bias parameter in linear transforms right before the batch normalization.

-Batch normalization also makes the back propagation invariant to the scale of the weights.
-And empirically it improves generalization, so it has regularization effects too.
+Batch normalization also makes the back propagation invariant to the scale of the weights and empirically it improves generalization, so it has regularization effects too.

 ## Inference